 Realtor groups and business interests poured nearly $1.9 million into Glazer’s campaign while Sbranti received $1.8 million in labor help.

-The 16th District, which covers Alameda and Contra Costa counties and extends from Berkeley to the Tri-Valley, is currently held by Assemblywoman Joan Buchanan who will be termed out at the end of the year.
+The coveted seat, which covers Alameda and Contra Costa counties and extends from Berkeley to the Tri-Valley, is currently held by Assemblywoman Joan Buchanan who is termed out at the end of the year.